-CHANNELLOCK thinks that they’ve got the solution to help unclutter your tool belt.
-The new CHANNELLOCK Reversible Jaw Adjustable Wrench is just like a normal wrench, but also features a part of the jaw with angled teeth.
-All you have to do is reverse the jaw and the teeth will let you get a tight grip on objects that that a regular wrench would just slide off of.
-These new wrenches are available in 6, 8, 10 and 12-inch sizes.
-They are available in most major hardware retailers in the US and Canada.
-Price and availability will vary by retailer.
+CHANNELLOCK has a solution to help unclutter your tool belt.
+For the most part, the CHANNELLOCK Reversible Jaw Adjustable Wrench is just like a normal wrench, but also features a part of the jaw with angled teeth.
+All you have to do is reverse the jaw and the teeth will let you get a tight grip on objects that a regular wrench would just slide off of.

-Ridgid has a new C-style close-quarter tubing cutter that slices through both 1/2-in. and 3/4-in. tubing, which means one less tool to carry and fumble around for.
+RIDGID ‘s C-style close-quarter tubing cutter slices through both 1/2-in. and 3/4-in. tubing, which means one less tool you need to carry around.
 The cutting wheel is spring loaded so it needs no adjustment as you spin the cutter, and the outside surface has screwdriver slots for getting leverage in tight spaces.
-The 1/2 – 3/4 Rigid tubing cutter costs $32 and is available at plumbing supply stores and online retailers.

 The Bosch Max FlexiClick 5-in-1 Drill/Driver System has one tool and five attachments.
-That means it can perform all kinds of tasks, like: screw-driving, drilling, right angle drilling/driving and offset driving close to edges.
-This tool/tools isn’t going to replace a deck builder’s 20v impact driver and drill, but it might be a great option for those smaller project that require a bunch of different operations, like knocking off a punch list at the end of a build-out.
-If you’re moving around and don’t have the space to haul around a bunch of dedicated tools this might be just what you’re looking for.
-The Bosch 5-in-1 Drill Driver System is available online and in home centers for $199.00.
+That means it can perform all kinds of tasks, like screw-driving, drilling, right angle drilling/driving and offset driving close to edges.
+This tool isn’t going to replace a deck builder’s impact driver and drill, but it might be a great option for those smaller projects that require a bunch of different applications.

-A trusty pair of Electrician Scissors is the most used tool of many of the low-voltage electricians that we’ve talked to, and Klein seems to be the go-to brand.
-If you’ve never heard of electrician scissors, here is a primer: Of course like any scissors, Klein’s new Electrician Scissors can cut through stuff with the blades, but they also have a cable cutting notch so you can rip through wire up to 14 AWG.
+Klein’s electrician scissors can cut through stuff with their blades, like most scissors, but they also have a cable cutting notch so you can rip through wire up to 14 AWG.
 They’ll strip 19 and 23 AWG wire all day long and have a notch in the tip for de-burring electrical boxes.
 There’s also a scraper on both blades for convenient wire cleaning.
-Klein’s All-Purpose Electrician’s Scissors are available online and in home centers for $24.35.

 Carbon Fiber Composite Level—Lightweight but Tough

-DeWalt just introduced a new lightweight level.
-Interesting…but for folks accustomed to lugging around sheets of 9-ft. plywood and 80-lb. bags of mortar, aluminum levels aren’t really all that heavy.
-But the carbon fiber composite that makes this new level light is the same reason that it’s tough enough to spring back from impacts that would permanently throw an aluminum level out of whack.
+The carbon fiber composite that makes this level light is the same reason that it’s tough enough to spring back from impacts that would permanently throw an aluminum level out of whack.
 The DWHT43134 level is also mar-resistant, partially because of the design, partially because it’s 35% lighter than its aluminum counterpart.

 Cordless Track Saw

-Breaking down heavy sheet-goods on a jobsite table saw is difficult, and dang near impossible when working alone.
+Breaking down heavy sheets of materials on a table saw is a difficult job, and pretty nearly impossible when working alone.
 That’s where a track saw comes in handy.
 A good quality track saw can produce cabinet saw results out on any job.
-Now, this portable tool is even more portable.
 The FESTOOL TSC 55 is a cordless saw that has the same features and performs just as well as FESTOOL’s corded saw, including the cut capacity and blade speed.
 It also has a collection bag that actually works, collecting up to 90% of the dust.
 The batteries are compatible with other FESTOOL products and the saw runs on their standard tracks.

 No, it’s not a blood pressure tester.
 It’s an inflatable shim sold by Calculated industries.
 What in the world would you do with an Air Shim?
 Well, you could hold a window in position (by yourself) while setting the permanent shims, or prop up a door slab during installation without scratching the hardwood floor.
-Use it to align base cabinets or level appliances.
-You could even trick your big, burly buddy by betting him that your 10-year-old can pick him up off the ground… you will win that bet because the Air Shim is easy enough for anyone to pump and it holds up to 300-lbs.
-Deflate it as slow as you want for uber precision adjustments.
+Use it to align base cabinets or level appliances, or deflate it as slowly as you want for precise adjustments.